PiwikPRO/plugin-SiteMigration/README.md

  --no-interaction (-n) Do not ask any interactive question.
  --piwik-domain        Piwik URL (protocol and domain) eg. "http://piwik.example.org"
 ```

 ## FAQ

-__How can I migrate site data between two dates?__
+**How can I migrate site data between two dates?**

-You can use command options: --date-from and --date-to
+You can use command options: `--date-from` and `--date-to`.

-__How can I migrate site data to an existing page?__
+**How can I migrate site data to an existing page?**

-Please make sure that the config of the new site id is present and it is in sync with the config of the old file (custom vars, goals, etc).
-Please check also if the site log is empty (both log and archive).
+Make sure that the config of the new site id is present and it is in sync with the config of the old file (custom vars, goals, etc).
+Check also if the site log is empty (both log and archive).

-If both above conditions are met run the migrate:site command with the -I|--new-site-id param - this will skip config migration and will go straightly to log data log and archive migration.
+If both conditions are met, run the `migrate:site` command with the `-I|--new-site-id` param.
+This will skip config migration and will go straightly to log data and archive migration.

-__How can I skip migrating archived data?__
+**How can I skip migrating archived data?**

-Just add the "--skip-archived" option.
+Just add the `--skip-archived` option.

 ## Changelog

-__v0.1.1__
+**v0.1.1**

 - Changed license to free plugin
 - Changed name to SiteMigration

-__v0.1.0__
+**v0.1.0**

 - Initial release

-## Contributors
+## Credits

 Created by [Piwik PRO](http://piwik.pro/)